 Trembita serves as the foundational infrastructure powering Ukraine's renowned Diia digital government platform, which provides citizens access to over 140 government services through a single interface.
 The system has proven its resilience during wartime, enabling government operations to continue uninterrupted despite widespread disruption and cyberattacks.

 The platform's impact extends beyond convenience, contributing to Ukraine's improved international standing.
-The country now ranks 5th globally in the UN E-Government Development Index for online services, while its Corruption Perceptions Index score improved from 33 in 2020 to 36 in 2023, partly attributed to reduced in-person interactions with government officials.
+The country now ranks 5th globally in the UN E-Government Development Index for online services.
+In 2019, Ukraine ranked as 126th in Corruption Perceptions Index with the score 30, in 2024 the country ranked as 105th with the score 35.
+This progress is partly attributed to reduced in-person interactions with government officials.

 Advanced technology features